-One thing that makes the Greater Kruger National Park a fantastic safari destination is that there really is not a bad time to go.
-The wet and dry seasons each feature unique landscapes and viewing opportunities, so one might say that the best time to go may depend on what you want to see.
+One thing that makes the Kruger National Park a fantastic safari destination is that there really is not a bad time to go.
+The Kruger National Park has two main seasons, a dry season and a wet season.
+The wet and dry seasons each feature unique landscapes and viewing opportunities, so one might say that the best time to go on safari in the Kruger National Park may depend on what you want to see.

 There is however one specific time of year we find particularly intriguing to visit the Kruger, and that is the shoulder season between mid-winter and summer.

 September and October can get very humid in anticipation of the arrival of summer rains.
-As the first rains of the season start to fall a magical season unfolds, making it a very special time to visit, and in our opinion, the best time to go on safari in the Kruger.
+As the first rains of the season start to fall a magical season unfolds, making it a very special time to visit, and in our opinion, the best time to go on safari in the Kruger National Park.

 Here are the top 9 reasons to visit the Kruger from September through to November: